 Both teams return to the fray Monday.
 Honesdale hosts Delaware Valley and travels to North Pocono.

 Morgan Birmelin and Kacie Johannes sparked the Lady Hornets to a lightning quick start.

 Birmelin picked off a pair of Paupack passes near the midcourt stripe and turned them both into baskets.

 Johannes used a textbook pump fake to elude one defender and attack the rack.
 Kacie powered her way in for the deuce and was fouled.
 She swished her free throw attempt to finish off an old-fashioned three point play.

-Page 2 of 3 - Roman then began taking over in the paint.
+Roman then began taking over in the paint.

 Honesdale sophomore Natasha Hessling did an admirable job against Paupack's all star center, but Roman soon started to assert her dominance.

 Alexix scored in every quarter en route to a game-high 17 points.
 She also hauled down 12 rebounds and blocked two shots.

 "Roman is a very good player," Coach Ludwig said.
 "We did a pretty good job defending her, but then she started kicking the ball back out and we struggled defending the perimeter."